 Thankfully, ZenLedger can help you easily file your taxes with our crypto tax software as we offer integration with all major players and full DeFi support.
 We can even help you amend previous tax year forms!
 The best part: ZenLedger has live support available daily via online chat, email, phone/text, or by appointment - we want to help you succeed in navigating these waters.

-There is no doubt that there will be increased IRS enforcement on Crypto Taxes and Accounting in 2020, but with ZenLedger and our crypto tax calculator and experienced team, we can help take away the stress and simplify the complicated bits.
+There is no doubt that there will be increased IRS crypto tax enforcement on crypto taxes and accounting moving forward, but with ZenLedger and our crypto tax calculator and experienced team, we can help take away the stress and simplify the complicated bits.

 IRS Form Samples: